 On this post, we are going to explain how to do the basics in order of working with analog inputs of Industrial Shields programmable logic controllers.
 By reading this post, you will understand how to connect and configure the analog inputs of your industrial Arduino PLC controller.

 We recommend you to read the following blogs in order to understand the program of this blog.
 We have used the following blog posts to do this example:

 How to program our industrial PLC with Arduino IDE: Installing Industrial Shields's boards in the Arduino ID

 Configuring the switches

 Most of the analog inputs are always connected to the internal Arduino, but in a few cases, the user can choose between a special peripheral configuration or a GPIO by changing the position of the Dip Switches.

 Each switch can select only one configuration.
-For example, in this case we are watching the GPIOs configuration of a M-Duino 57R+.
+For example, in this case, we are watching the GPIOs configuration of an M-Duino 57R+.
 If we put the switch to the right position (ON) in the upper one, the input I2.1 will be activated and we will be able to work with this as input.
 If the switch is in the left position (OFF) we will activate the SCL line which will be used for I2C communication.
 Keep in mind that each switch has two different configurations: you must select the right (ON) or the left (OFF) option.

 I2.1 input enabled - SCL disabled